 What do you trust them with?

-Once you have someone you trust, what, exactly, do you give them?
+Once you have someone you trust, what exactly do you give them?

 On one hand, you don’t want it to be every single password to every possible account or encrypted thing you have.
-That’s a maintenance nightmare, as you’d have to update your friend every time you add or change a password, without fail.
+That’s a maintenance nightmare, as you’d have to update your friend every time you add or change a password without fail.
 Chances are you won’t, and the passwords held by your friend would quickly end up out of date.

 You definitely don’t want to use a single password everywhere.
 While easier to maintain with your trusted friend, it would also make it easier for a hacker to instantly have access to everything should that password ever leak out.

-The ideal solution is to give them access to exactly one thing — one account or one encrypted file — in which you either automatically or periodically keep your information up-to-date.
+The ideal solution is to give them access to exactly one thing — one account or one encrypted file — in which you either automatically or periodically keep your information up to date.

-One approach: LastPass
+One approach: password vault access

 Another approach: explicit encryption